Who is the Residency programme for?

 The Residency programme is for artists at any stage of their career, who are creatively curious and who have burning ideas, or who, in light of Covid-19 and other social and political events of the past year, are wanting to re-focus their practice, to address anxieties brought on by a year of few or no performance opportunities, or to take their work in a new direction.

-We are excited by and want to work with all music genres, including folk, jazz, classical, world, electronics, RnB, and music theatre, and we facilitate inter-disciplinary ideas.
+We are excited by and want to work with all music genres, including folk, jazz, classical, world, electronics, RnB, and music theatre, and we facilitate inter-disciplinary ideas and ideas for developing work within community settings.
 We also want to hear from you if you need time for your own development needs, which might include your creative wellbeing, mentorship, or exploring digital outcomes for your work.

 Our criteria for selecting residencies this year will be: